Retreats & Daylongs

 Retreats offer sustained practice that deepens our understanding of the dharma.
 They usually include meditation instructions, sitting and walking meditation practice, dharma talks and dialogues with the teacher.

-SIMS does not offer residential retreats because we do not own a retreat center.
+Seattle Insight does not offer residential retreats because we do not own a retreat center.
 Our teachers, Tuere Sala, Tim Geil and Keri Pederson, all teach at one or more of these retreat centers listed here.

 Cloud Mountain Retreat Center, 373 Agren Road Castle Rock, WA 98611